|Links to Resources for Honors 110- Honors First-Year Seminar|

 With that in mind, the purpose of the honors first year seminar is not only to explore the campus, but also to delve into the nature of the university and what the “life of the mind” is about.
 How will a liberal arts education change you and affect your future?
 This is also a chance to learn about how a seminar operates, to research a topic in depth, and to explore how you will get the most from your years at UNCW.
 The class is designed to introduce honors students to the college experience by direct involvement in scholarship, service and leadership activities.
 This class format includes guest speakers, workshops/ field experiences, collaborative learning and independent scholarship.
 There is an emphasis on discussion and there are required student projects.

-To explore these topics, we will spend class time in various ways duign the fall semester.
+To explore these topics, we will spend class time in various ways during the fall semester.
 Class meets from at 12:30 to 1:45 Tuesday and Thursday.
 Some days we will meet together and some days in your individual sections.
 Common syllabus materials are above.

 Cultural Activities and Tickets